Case Digest

 Calverley Village Day Nursery Ltd v Lynch & Anor [2022] EWHC 1855 (Ch)

 The main issue on this appeal was whether there was sufficient evidence of possession of land and intention to possess it by 13 October 1991 to entitle the trial judge to conclude that, by virtue of 12 years’ adverse possession, title to that land was held on trust for the predecessors in title of the First Respondent (Mrs Lynch) by 13 October 2003.
 The land in question was used for parking and storage.
-The nature, extant and intention of the possessor were issues to be considered in adverse possession and how it maybe distinguished from an easement.
+The nature, extent, and intention of the possessor were issues to be considered in adverse possession and how it may be distinguished from an easement.

 The Manchester Ship Canal Company Ltd v United Utilities Water Ltd [2022] EWCA Civ 852

-The court considered that position as to whether a successor in title to A is also liable for trespass even if he does nothing.
+The court considered the position as to whether a successor in title to A is also liable for trespass even if he does nothing.
 Suppose for example that A dies and leaves his house to C, or that A sells it to C, is C liable for trespass?
 The answer here is not quite so obvious, as C has neither built the house nor done anything at all; he has merely acquired an infringing structure.
 Again however it seems to me that C would be liable.
 Otherwise B would simply have to put up with a continuing trespass on his land, which does not seem right, and might even lead to C in due course acquiring either a title to adverse possession (in the case of the house being built over the boundary) or an easement of eavesdrop by prescription (in the case of the roof discharging water).
 It was considered that B could obtain an order requiring C to remove the building (or modify it so as to prevent it discharging water onto B’s land), and that this could only be so if C were guilty of a trespass by leaving it there.

 Wynne-Finch & Ors v Natural Resources Body for Wales [2021] EWCA Civ 1473